ShootingStar91/Javachess/README.md

 ### Documentation

-Current state of the game: Only the "Play with human" -button works.
-You can almost play normal chess.
-Upgrading pawn not yet possible and castling conditions need fine-tuning.
-Game is saved in a text file after checkmate, user is prompted the title in command line.
-Text file is at /src/main/resources/savedgames.txt
+Current state of the game: Full chess playable, but only against yourself or a friend sitting next to you.

+Game can be saved after it is finished, and reviewed turn-by-turn.
+AI will be added later.

 How to run it on linux with maven: <code>mvn compile exec:java -Dexec.mainClass=javachess.main.Main</code>